ryanpolasky/LoL-Stat-Badges/README.md

 - Add your region ([options listed here](https://github.com/ryanpolasky/LoL-Stat-Badges/blob/main/app/config.py)) to the path - `https://lol-stat-badges.onrender.com/badge/NA1`
 - Add your Riot ID name to the path - `https://lol-stat-badges.onrender.com/badge/NA1/Eggo`
   - If your Riot ID name has spaces, replace them with `%20` in the URL
+  - Note: This API currently does not work with
 - Add your Riot ID tag to the path - `https://lol-stat-badges.onrender.com/badge/NA1/Eggo/WFLE`
 - Embed your shame into your GitHub README - `![LoL Stat Badge](https://lol-stat-badges.onrender.com/badge/NA1/Eggo/WFLE)&nbsp;`
   - The `&nbsp;` tag is simply for formatting, so feel free to omit it at will